adhaase/Overwatch-cm-360/README.md

-# Overwatch-cm-360
+# Overwatch Webapp: cm/360° converter
-JavaScript web application for converting mouse DPI and in-game sensitivity to a universal cm/360 output.
+JavaScript web application for converting mouse DPI and in-game sensitivity to a universal cm/360° output.

+**Hosted here on GitHub**: https://adhaase.github.io/Overwatch-cm-360/

+## * Program Still Under Development *
-Initial HTML Bootstrap framework is up with JavaScript implementation, CSS still under development.
+Initial HTML Bootstrap framework is up with basic JavaScript implementation, CSS still under development.
+FAQ still under development.

-Hosted here on GitHub: https://adhaase.github.io/Overwatch-cm-360/
+## Uses for the Application
+Like many FPS games, Overwatch uses its own native sensitivity settings along with a users mouse DPI to allow a character to produce movement.
+Sensitivity varies heavily based on the game, so it is necessary to standardize an input method to achieve some form of normality.
+This can be accomplished by understanding how many centimeters of mouse movement it takes to move your character 360 degrees.

+## How to Use the Application
+To use this application, enter both your mouse DPI and your Overwatch in-game sensitivity.
+Your mouse DPI can be found in whichever software configured your mouse, and the in-game sensitivity can be found on the "Options" screen within Overwatch.
+After you click on the blue "Compute cm/360" button, the application will calculate the cm/360 needed to complete a full character rotation.